 The management of human rights issues comprises part of responsibility management within S Group, which comes under the remit of the SOK Responsibility unit.
-In S Group’s management team, the SOK Responsibility unit operates under the executive vice president of SOK.
+In S Group’s management team, the SOK Responsibility unit operates under the executive vice president, marketing, communications and sustainability of SOK.
 The SOK Responsibility unit is responsible for human rights principles and their development, as well as for providing guidance for their implementation.
 Within S Group, the SOK Responsibility unit is responsible for the assessment of human rights risks and the development of new operating models.
 It also steers and coordinates the continuous assessment of human rights risks in different functions.
 The SOK Responsibility unit is also responsible for internal and external reporting associated with human rights.

 According to the management model, the SOK Responsibility unit regularly reports key risks associated with human rights, key figures and the most significant selected projects to SOK’s Executive Board and the highest level of management.
 The Executive Board of SOK approves principles and commitments related to human rights.

 SOK’s units and subsidiaries evaluate key business area-specific risks and preventive measures.
 Units are also centrally responsible for the implementation of preventing and corrective measures related to human rights.

 These human rights principles supplement SOK Corporation’s Code of Conduct and S Group’s responsibility principles and specify S Group’s approach to human rights.

 2. Assessment of risks associated with human rights